LumaTeam/Luma3DS/README.md

 ## Basic usage
 **The main Luma3DS configuration menu** can be accessed by pressing <kbd>Select</kbd> at boot.
 The configuration file is stored in `/luma/config.ini` on the SD card (or `/rw/luma/config.ini` on the CTRNAND partition if Luma3DS has been launched from the CTRNAND partition, which happens when SD card is missing).

 **The chainloader menu** is accessed by pressing <kbd>Start</kbd> at boot, or from the configuration menu.
-Payloads are expected to be located in `/luma/payloads` with the `.firm` extension; if there is only one such payload, the aforementionned selection menu will be skipped.
+Payloads are expected to be located in `/luma/payloads` with the `.firm` extension; if there is only one such payload, the aforementioned selection menu will be skipped.
 Hotkeys can be assigned to payload, for example `x_test.firm` will be chainloaded when <kbd>X</kbd> is pressed at boot.

 **The overlay menu, Rosalina**, has a default button combination: <kbd>L+Down+Select</kbd>.
-For greater flexbility, most Rosalina menu settings aren't saved automatically, hence the "Save settings" option.
+For greater flexibility, most Rosalina menu settings aren't saved automatically, hence the "Save settings" option.

 **GDB ports**, when enabled, are `4000-4002` for the normal ports.
 Use of `attach` in "extended-remote" mode, alongside `info os processes` is supported and encouraged (for reverse-engineering, also check out `monitor getmemregions`).
 The port for the break-on-start feature is `4003` without "extended-remote".
 Both devkitARM-patched GDB and IDA Pro (without "stepping support" enabled) are actively supported.